 Your stag party will want to see you down as many drinks as possible but that doesn’t mean you can’t be a little cheeky.
 If you’re being overloaded with more booze than you can drink, why not get rid of your drink while no-one is looking.
 Conveniently placed plants, other people’s glasses or a sympathetic accomplice are all top places for unwanted shots.
 But remember to slam down your glass and pull a face for dramatic effect.

-Fish bowls, mixes, shot sticks and more - it’s likely that you’re going to be mixing lots of drinks on your stag do.
-However, it’s worth noting that different drinks contain different chemicals which, when combined, can cause worse hangovers as your body has to work overtime to deal with all the various substances.
-Don’t be greedy, stick to one drink and if you need variety, opt forbeer tasting.
+Beers, shots, beers, shots...it’s likely you'll be mixing lots of drinks on your stag do.
+However, it’s worth noting that different drinks contain different chemicals which, when combined, can cause worse hangovers as your body has to work overtime to process them.
+Try to stick to one drink if at all possible, and to slow things down you could notch in some civilisedbeer tasting.

 Avoid dark coloured drinks

-According to the NHS, dark coloured alcoholic drinks such as red wine, brandy, whiskey, dark rum and port contain natural chemical impurities called congeners that can irritate blood vessels and tissue in the brain.
-Best give that black sambucca a miss then.
+According to the NHS, dark coloured alcoholic drinks such as red wine, brandy, whiskey, dark rum and port contain natural chemical impurities called congeners that can irritate blood vessels and tissue in the brain and are almost certain to kick start your headache.
+Best give that black sambuca a miss then.

 The tactical vomit